ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Mac's eyes drift back to the window, where the wind has picked up, rustling the tall grass outside._

+Mac walks over to the piano and grabs the tape recorder and positions it outside of the window.

 ---

-## Scene 6: EXT.
-NEW HOUSE - NIGHT
+## Scene 6: INT.
+MAC ROOM - NIGHT

 _Thunder rumbles_ in the distance, and the wind causes the storm approaches.

+Mac looks out the window but the recorder has stopped.
+Mac opens the device to look for the batteries and finds a single battery - but is suddenly startled by the sound of the tape recorder is making - it is playing irregularly - and then it stops again - suddenly a faint whimperering sound is heard out Mac's bedroom window - and the window shakes a bit.

 **FADE OUT.**